Botmasher/udacity-oauth/2-google-signin.md

 		</div>
 		<div id = "result"></div>
 ```
-- `data-scope` : which G resources we want to be able to access.
-Compare the documentation to see kind of info you'll get in res obj (e.g. name, email, ...)
+- `data-scope` : which G resources we want to be able to access
+	- compare the documentation to see kind of info you'll get in res obj (e.g. name, email)
 	- should read `"openid email"` to retrieve a user's email
 - `data-clientid` : the client id value generated when creating project at console.developers.google.com
 - `data-redirecturi` : sends a post messg, enabling one-time use codeflow
 - `data-accesstype` : do you want to send api calls even if user not logged in?
-- `data-cookiepolicy` : scope of uri that can access cookie.
-Single origin if just one host name and no subdomains.
+- `data-cookiepolicy` : scope of uri that can access cookie
+	- single origin if just one host name and no subdomains
 - `data-callback` : the cb to pass onetime use code and access token if user grants access to profile data
-- `data-approvalprompt` : user must login each time visit the login page (no check for already logged in). *Debug friendly, but disable in production!*
+- `data-approvalprompt` : user must login each time visit the login page
+	- no check for already logged in
+	- *Debug friendly, but disable in production!*

 7. Change views.py login to render the login template
 ```
 	return render_template ('login.html') 	 # but .php in my example
 ```

-8. Bring Vagrant up, run the server and test the `/login` endpoint!
+8. Bring Vagrant up, run the server and test the `/login` endpoint
-- Nothing interesting happens upon logging in... yet.
+- nothing interesting happens upon logging in yet

 9. Callback method to handle response sent to client
 - remember flow: user authenticates -> G sends response to CB